My very late report on the Celebration of Life for John Walton of the long-running Walton & Johnson Show.

 The next day, the full force of Walton & Johnson was released in the city of New Orleans.
 Funny.
 Silly.
 Rude.
 Raunchy.
 Topical.
 Irreverent.
 Satirical.
 Sarcastic.
 Naughty.
 Lots of hilarious and topical parody songs about current events.
 And always interesting and controversial.

 It didn’t take long for these two “shock jocks” to bowl over listeners with their back-and-forth banter with the others on the air, at the expense of a competitive morning drive show called Scoot In The Morning.
-“Scoot,” (real name: Scott Paisant.) ruled NOLA morning radio for many years, until these two Texans blew into town with their different ways of doing things.
-W&J quickly gained a very faithful following in the metro New Orleans area and held on tight.
-(He’s on in NOLA now in the afternoons, but quite a bit different from Walton and Johnson, it seems.)
+“Scoot,” (real name: Scott Paisant) ruled NOLA morning radio for many years, until these two Texans blew into town with their different ways of doing things.
+Walton & Johnson quickly gained a very faithful following in the metro New Orleans area and held on tight.
+(Paisant is now on in NOLA now in the afternoons, but quite a bit different from W&J, it seems.)